-To add your creative files, drag a .zip file from your computer and drop it over "Drag file here".
-Or, click Upload, then select the .zip file from your computer.
-Learn what to include in HTML5 zip files
+To add creative files, drop a .zip file from your computer over "Drop file here".
+Or, click Upload, then select a .zip file.

 If your HTML5 upload is rejected, follow these troubleshooting steps.

 Select one or more serving dimensions for your creative.
-Display & Video 360 supports creatives with either a single size, or responsive HTML5 creatives that support multiple sizes.
+Display & Video 360 supports creatives with either one size, or responsive HTML5 creatives with more than one size.

 In the Events section, review and edit the exits detected in the creative.
 For each exit (or click tag) you can edit the landing page URL, beginning with

 https://.
-To edit the reporting label or URL, hover over the row, then click Edit .
+To edit the reporting label or URL, point to the row, then click Edit .

 Note: After you save the creative, it may take a few minutes for an updated landing page to appear in preview or in your synced Campaign Manager 360 advertiser.